PlasmaDiffusion/Shopping-Site/README.md

 It uses React at the front end and NodeJS/Express at the back end.
 The back end uses MySQL with Sequelize.

-See the client folder for the front end, and the outer folders for the back end.
+See the client folder for the front end, and the server folder for the back end.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Tests

-See the test folder for back end tests, and client/App.test.js for front end tests.
+See the and client/App.test.js for front end tests, and server/test for back end tests,

 ## React Folders